OHernandezr/huro_app_planner_metrics/README.md

+# Project Name: HURO Metrics / ROS Mobile Interface

+## Overview
-This repository contains the following information
+This repository contains two main components:

-## rhuroapp:
-Mobile application code developed in VueJS, which allows real-time integration with ROS.
+#### VueJS Mobile Application:
+A mobile application developed in VueJS that provides a user-friendly interface to interact with the ROS system.
+This application allows users to send commands and view real-time robot metrics from their mobile devices.

+#### C++ Class (HuroMetrics):
+A C++ class designed to interact with ROS (Robot Operating System) to calculate and log various metrics related to robot trajectory planning and execution.

-## huro_moveit_metrics:
+## License
-ROS node that allows real-time calculation of the different performance metrics of the planners.
+This project is licensed under the MIT License.